sreejith/memory-card-game/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

 ## Demo - Play the game here.
-You can play the game here `https://sreejith.github.io/memory-card-game/`
+You can play the game here --> [Memory Card Game](https://sreejith.github.io/memory-card-game/).

 ## Development server